First Moroccan Crisis

-The First Moroccan Crisis or the Tangier Crisis was an international crisis between March 1905 and May 1906 over the status of Morocco.
+The First Moroccan Crisis or the Tangier Crisis was an international crisis between March 31, 1905, and April 7, 1906, over the status of Morocco.
 Germany wanted to challenge France's growing control over Morocco, aggravating France and Great Britain.
-The crisis was resolved by the Algeciras Conference of 1906, a conference of mostly European countries that affirmed French control; this worsened German relations with both France and Britain, and helped enhance the new Anglo-French Entente.
+The crisis was resolved by the Algeciras Conference of 1906, a conference of mostly European countries that affirmed French control; this worsened German relations with both France and Britain and helped enhance the new Anglo-French Entente.

-The Kaiser's visit
+Kaiser's visit

 On 31 March 1905 Kaiser Wilhelm II of Germany arrived at Tangier, Morocco and conferred with representatives of Sultan Abdelaziz of Morocco.
 The Kaiser toured the city on the back of a white horse.
 In a speech given at the German legation, the Kaiser declared he had come to support the sovereignty of the Sultan—a statement which amounted to a provocative challenge to French influence in Morocco.
 The Sultan subsequently rejected a set of French-proposed governmental reforms and issued invitations to major world powers to a conference which would advise him on necessary reforms.

-French reaction
+French response

 Germany sought a multilateral conference where the French could be called to account before other European powers.
 The French foreign minister, Théophile Delcassé, took a defiant line, holding that there was no need for such a conference.
 In response, Count Bernhard von Bülow, the German Chancellor, threatened war over the issue, although this was a bluff.
 Kaiser Wilhelm did not want war, stating in Bremen just before he set off: "My study of history hasn't encouraged me to strive for world domination.
 In the empire of which I dream, the German emperor will be trusted by other countries and must be seen as a honest and peaceful neighbour".
 The crisis peaked in mid-June.
 The French cancelled all military leave (15 June) and Germany threatened to sign a defensive alliance with the Sultan (22 June).
 French Prime Minister Maurice Rouvier refused to risk war with Germany over the issue.
 Delcassé resigned, as the French government would no longer support his policy.
 On 1 July France agreed to attend the conference.

 The crisis continued up to the eve of the conference at Algeciras, with Germany calling up reserve units (30 December) and France moving troops to the German border (3 January).

-The Algeciras Conference
+Algeciras Conference

-The Algeciras Conference was called to settle the dispute, lasting from 16 January to 7 April 1906.
+The Algeciras Conference, lasting from 16 January to 7 April 1906, was called to settle the dispute.
 Of the 13 nations present, the German representatives found that their only supporter was Austria-Hungary.
 A German attempt at compromise was rejected by all but Austria-Hungary.
 France had firm support from Britain, Russia, Italy, Spain, and the United States.
 The Germans decided to accept a face-saving compromise agreement that was signed on 31 March 1906.